Sumwunn/DllLoader/README.md

+##Dll Loader for Fallout 4##

 **What is this?**

-It's a dll that loads other dlls into Fallout 4 via X3DAudio1_7.dll.
+It's a dll that loads other dlls into Fallout 4 via the X3DAudio1_7 dll.

 **Compile Notes**